oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 	![OCI Compartment list, highlighting the OracleApps compartment](images/1-2-console.png " ")

-## Task 2: Review the process of importing OCI Service in to Stack Monitoring
+## Task 2: Review the process of importing a load balancer in to Stack Monitoring.

 1. From the Enterprise Summary, select **Import resource**.